Ralphmens/DCIT_205_IA/README.md

 # A RE-DESIGN OF THE COMPUTER SCIENCE DEPARTMENT'S WEBSITE.
 ## This is a redesign of University of Ghana's Computer Science Department's website.
-Welcome to our comprehensive Computer Science Department Information Hub!
-Our website is dedicated to providing visitors with all the essential information related to the Computer Science Department.
-Whether you are a prospective student exploring courses, an applicant seeking admission details, or a current student looking for resources, you'll find everything you need right here.

 ## Table of Content
 1. Project Introduction